 2) Super golf is played on a smaller golf course and with larger than life golf clubs and balls, which makes hitting the balls a lot easier.
 It’s a very easy game and really amusing.

-Both are inexpensive activities and the kids can play too.
+Both are inexpensive Fathers Day Activities and the kids can play too.

 10. Cooking class